35 Employee engagement survey questions for higher productivity

 21. Do you think someone would say or do something if you felt distressed at work?

 Empathize with employees who feel overworked and overwhelmed.
 Often, they may not be the first to come forward and admit to this.
-Ensure that each team member feels a level of approachability with you as their manager and with each other.
+Make sure each team member feels a level of approachability with you as their manager and with each other.
 Encouraging support within a team is essential, especially during tough times.

-Your team is invaluable to your organization and to each other.
+Your team members are invaluable to your organization and each other.
 Recognize them for their strengths and their progress.
 Encourage them to celebrate and highlight each other’s workplace wins, no matter how big or small.

 22. How would you rate the frequency at which you receive recognition?

 Acknowledge that employees have different needs when it comes to being recognized for their work.
-This can come in many forms.
-Establish consistent recognition with your team outside of your regular one-on-one meetings and encourage employees to highlight each other’s work.
-This is a great way to help employees feel valued.
+So be creative!
+Establish consistent recognition with your team outside of your regular one-on-one meetings or performance reviews.
+This is a great way to help employees feel seen and valued.

 23. Is recognition given in a timely fashion?